Springfield Ballet is proud to share what many of our dancers have gone on to accomplish after their time at Springfield

 in the 76th Annual International Choreographers Showcase.

-Maria also returned to the Springfield Ballet stage as Sugar
+Maria returned to Springfield Ballet's stage as Sugar

-Plum Fairy in The Nutcracker.
+Plum Fairy in The Nutcracker in 2017.
 Additionally, Maria presented

 her own choreography and solo at her senior capstone

-also be the guest modern dance instructor for Springfield
+concert.
+She was also the guest modern dance instructor for Springfield

 Ballet’s Senior Summer Intensive 2018!
 We congratulate